The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City, New York.

 Even though it is a small zoo, it is wiser to have a copy of the Central Park Zoo’s map to navigate the various exhibits.

-Carrying the Central Park Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits, and in the process, get exhausted.
+Carrying the Central Park Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits and get exhausted in the process.

 You can download and print the zoo map here.